hwdong-net/hwdong-net.github.io/_posts/2023-05-18-placement_new.md

 }
 ```

-In this example, we allocate memory using ::operator new[] to hold an array of MyClass objects.
+In this example, we allocate memory using '**::operator new[]**' to hold an array of '**MyClass**' objects.
 We then use the placement new operator within a loop to construct each object in the allocated memory.
 After construction, we can access and use the objects as needed.
-Finally, we explicitly call the destructor for each object before releasing the memory using ::operator delete[].
+Finally, we explicitly call the destructor for each object before releasing the memory using '**::operator delete[]**'.

 These examples highlight some situations where the placement new operator can be useful.
 Remember that placement new should be used judiciously and with caution, as it involves low-level memory management and requires explicit destructor calls when appropriate.